FAQ: ANSWERS TO THE MOST FREQUENT QUESTIONS ABOUT CREDIT CARDS AND TRAVELING WITH MILES AND POINTS

 DO I NEED TO SPEND $60,000 TO EARN 60K POINTS?

-Points travel is all about the sign up bonus.
+Points travel is all about the welcome offer.
 Most sign up bonuses require a minimum spend from $3k-$4k in three months.
-Just by replacing your debit card for all regular spending, you can earn 60k-175k points.
+Just by replacing your debit card for all regular spending, you can earn 60k-175k points every few months.
 This is why we are always applying for a new card.
-If we just apply for one card and use it for a year.
-We are only earning 1x-3x points per dollar on every purchase.
-It’s much faster and easier to earn a sign up bonus.
+If we just apply for one card and use it for a year, we are only earning 1x-3x points per dollar on every purchase.

 HOW LONG DOES IT TAKE TO EARN ENOUGH POINTS TO TRAVEL?